danwerner21/UniFLEX/Linux-tools/Fuse4UNIFLEX/README.md

 Have Fun!

-2022-11-23:
+[2022-11-23]
 I took the time to figure out why it would not build properly on Linux 64 bit.
+You may ignore the warnings the compiler may throw at you.
 It turns out that the size of the UniFLEX SIR was defined wrong.
 Corrected that.
 Now I can build and use fuse_uf on a 64 bit Linux again.